 - Poinsettias– Mexico: Poinsettias are a beautiful red and green plant that was brought from Mexico to the Americas.
 1828, Joel R. Poinsett, the American minster to Mexico, is credited for being the first person to bring the plants into the United States.
 The red and green colors fit perfectly with the theme of Christmas as Christmas’ unofficial colors are red and green.
 The plants were named poinsettias in honor of Joel R. Poinsett.
 They began cultivating the Christmas flower in 1830.
 By 1900, the poinsettia was a staple for Christmas.

 - Picnic at the Beach-Australia: In Australia, Christmas comes in the middle of their summer and it is not unusual for summer days to exceed 100 degrees Fahrenheit or 38 degrees Celsius.
-Families in Australia typically head to the beach during Christmas and have picnics and barbeques.
+Families in Australia typically head to the beach during Christmas and have picnics and barbecues.
 The traditional Christmas is spent with a family gathering around a hot meal of seafood, ham, turkey, or pork, and exchanging gifts.